marcellbarsony/blog/_posts/Drafts/2022-04-13-VulnHub-Mr_Robot.md

 ### POST request

-To start the bruteforce attack, we need to intercept an http POST request in [Burp Suite](https://portswigger.net/burp).
+To start the brute force attack, we need to intercept an http POST request in [Burp Suite](https://portswigger.net/burp).

 > The [POST request](https://en.wikipedia.org/wiki/POST_(HTTP)) method requests that a web server accept the data enclosed in the body of the request message, most likely for storing it.